-Table 7 presents the results from event studies performed on a sample of firms that were not compliant with Section 301 of SOX in year t-1.
+Table 7 presents the results from event studies performed on a sample of firms that were not compliant with Section 301 of SOX in year t - 1.
 Section 301 requires that all members of a firm's audit committee be independent.
-Market-adjusted cumulative abnormal returns (CARs) are calculated for days -1, 0, and +1 for years 2002 and 2003; day 0 is the proxy mailing date in year t.
+Market-adjusted cumulative abnormal returns (CARs) are calculated for days -1, 0, and +1 for years 2002 and 2003; day 0 is the proxy mailing date in year 1.
 The value-weighted market is used as the market index.
-Two subsamples are considered: i) firms that were not compliant in year t-1 and became compliant in olumns 1-5; and, ii) firms that were not compliant in both year t-1 and year t in columns 6-10.
+Two subsamples are considered: i) firms that were not compliant in year t-1 and became compliant in year t and became compliant in both year t and year tin columns 6-10.
 Firm audit committees consisting only of independent directors are denoted as "Compliant."
 Firms whose audit committees do not consist only of independent directors are denoted as "Not Compliant."
 Panel A presents results from only firms that became SOX compliant and added independent directors to the board; Panel B presents the results from all firms that became SOX compliant.
-The nonparametric test is the Wilcoxon signed-rank test.
-The "Diff. in Means" in the last column tests for the difference in CARs between columns 1 and 6. indicates results statistically different from Pre-SOX CAR at a 1% level.
+The normal and added independent can be set to the different from Pre-SOX CAR between columns 1 and 6. \\ indicates results statistically different from Pre-SOX CAR